jackjliew/ai-openscale/cloud-alt-setup.md

   - Notice that in the following screen capture, no bias exists.

-  - For information about interpreting the chart of the data points at a specific hour, see [Getting insights](/docs/services/ai-openscale?topic=ai-openscale-it-ov#it-intp).
+  - For information about interpreting the chart of the data points at a specific hour, see [Visualizing data for a specific hour](/docs/services/ai-openscale?topic=ai-openscale-it-vdet).

     ![View details](images/setup03-0206.png)